mikegratton/slog/README.md

 ## API

-Slog's API is split into two parts: a very light-weight general include for code that needs to write logs (`slog.hpp`), and a larger setup header that is used to configure the logger (`LogSetup.hpp`).
+Slog's API is split into two parts: a very lightweight general include for code that needs to write logs (`slog.hpp`), and a larger setup header that is used to configure the logger (`LogSetup.hpp`).